 In special cases, as determined in advance by the Sabbatical Committee, applications may be considered during the spring semester.
-In such cases, applicants will submit a draft of their application to the appropriate divisional dean or dean of the business school and to the reader by November 15 and will submit the completed application to the Sabbatical Committee by January 15.
+In such cases, applicants will submit a draft of their application to the appropriate dean and to the reader by November 15 and will submit the completed application to the Sabbatical Committee by January 15.